aashishops/Recruitment-Task/Heart Disease Prediction/Readme.md

 MongoDB: NoSQL database used for storing user data and prediction results.
 Scikit-learn: Machine learning library used for training the prediction model.
 Joblib: Library used for saving and loading the trained model.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](https://github.com/aashishops/Recruitment-Task/blob/main/LICENSE) file for details.